fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 1. Use the same approach to implement the `Withdraw`, `Transfer`, and `ApplyInterest` methods.

+    For the `Transfer` method, the account used to access the old method becomes the first parameter in the new method.
+The account that was passed as a parameter to the old method becomes the second parameter in the new method.
+The amount parameter remains as the final parameter.

 1. Ensure that your code uses the `Transactions` class for all transactional methods in the Program.cs file.

     Your updated Program.cs file should look similar to the following code snippet: